probcomp/gen-quickstart/README.md

 ```
 JULIA_PROJECT=. jupyter notebook
 ```
-This should open a browser window that shows the current directory listing.
+This should open a browser window that shows the content of the `gen-examples/` directory.
-Open the appropriate notebook and walk through the cells.

 By setting the environment variable `JULIA_PROJECT` to the `gen-examples/` directory, we are instructing Julia to use the Julia environment defined by `gen-examples/Manifest.toml`.
 This environment has the necessary Julia dependencies required to run all the notebooks.

+Each directory within `gen-examples/` contains a tutorial.
+To run a tutorial in a given directory, use the Jupyter browser interface to open the `.ipynb` file within the directory, and run the cells one by one.
+The recommended order of the notebooks is:

+- tutorial-modeling-intro

+- tutorial-iterative-inference

+- tutorial-importance-sampling